openingscience/book/_posts/2013-08-23-on_the_sociology_of_science_2_0.md

 of Science 2.0).
 So how would such a person behave?

 Let us first outline the classical understanding of the usual "offline" scientist.
-About 70 years ago Robert Merton (1942) summarized some of the basic sociological principles that drive scientists, the Mertonian norms of science, often referred to by the acronym “CUDOS”.
-These include *communalism* – the common ownership of scientific discoveries, according to which scientists give up intellectual property in exchange for recognition and esteem; *universalism* – according to which claims to truth are evaluated in terms of universal or impersonal criteria, and not on the basis of race, class, gender, religion, or nationality;
+About 70 years ago Robert Merton [-@merton_1942] summarized some of the basic sociological principles that drive scientists, the Mertonian norms of science, often referred to by the acronym “CUDOS”.
+These
+include:

+* **communalism** – the common ownership of scientific discoveries, according to which scientists give up intellectual property in exchange for recognition and esteem;
+* **universalism** – according to which claims to truth are evaluated in terms of universal or impersonal criteria, and not on the basis of race, class, gender, religion, or nationality;
-*disinterestedness* – according to which scientists are rewarded for acting in ways that outwardly appear to be selfless; *organized skepticism* – all ideas must be tested and are subject to rigorous, structured community scrutiny.
+* **disinterestedness** – according to which scientists are rewarded for acting in ways that outwardly appear to be selfless;
+* **organized skepticism** – all ideas must be tested and are subject to rigorous, structured community scrutiny.

 In addition to the Mertonian principles, western scientists are also